-Some experts have included genus Acrolophus and Amydria here, while others have erected a separate family, Acrolophidae, for those genera.
-We are following the latter scheme.
+Some authors have included genus Acrolophus and Amydria here, while others have erected a separate family, Acrolophidae, for those genera.
+We are following the former scheme.

 Adults have wingspans ranging from 7 to 36 mm.
 In most species the head scales are very rough.
 The labial palps "almost always have stout hairs projecting from the 2nd segment" (Covell, 2005).